Our 4 Day-Week initiative sparks a global Flexible Working conversation

 Your worst-case scenario is that you will gain a more engaged, committed and energized workforce.

-So, if you want to stand up and be counted check out this link.
 Part of my vision was to be world-leading and play our part in making New Zealand genuinely the best place to work and live – and I believe that all businesses across the globe can play their part to make our world a better place.